minetest/minetest/doc/lua_api.md

 * Adds an advanced tooltip for an element.
 Displays a formatted text using `Markup Language` in a tooltip.
-  This supertip have to be declared *after* its parent element that is bound to.
+* This supertip has to be declared *after* the element that is bound to.
 * `staticPos` is an optional position of the form `posX,posY` in formspec coordinates.
   If specified, the tooltip will always appear at these given formspec coordinates.
   If this field is empty, the tooltip will follow the cursor.